CT Clearinghouse

 Bullying

-• Social: by excluding someone, spreading rumors, breaking off friendships
+• Social: Excluding someone, spreading rumors, breaking off friendships

 • Help the victim develop strategies for handling bullies